Varien: 2014–16: The Ancient & Arcane and My Prayers Have Become Ghosts

 In 2014, Kaelar teamed up with Two Steps from Hell on a private trailer cue compilation entitled Open Conspiracy.
 2014 saw an abundance of licenses for Varien.
-Her music was used in trailers and promotional media for 300: Rise of an Empire, Bones, The Purge: Anarchy, Face Off, America's Next Top Model, PlanetSide 2, and Monsters: Dark Continent.
+His music was used in trailers and promotional media for 300: Rise of an Empire, Bones, The Purge: Anarchy, Face Off, America's Next Top Model, PlanetSide 2, and Monsters: Dark Continent.
 Los Angeles-based singer Roniit's song "Runaway", produced by Varien, was used in multiple trailers and TV spots for the film The Loft.

-On August 5, 2015, Kaelar released her first LP, titled The Ancient & Arcane, on Monstercat.
-Prior to this, she had released two tracks, "Beyond the Surface" and "Aether and Light".
-In an interview with UKF, she elaborated on her songwriting process for the album, saying: "I make so many other types of music so I thought I’d sit down and write – no theme, no story.
+On August 5, 2015, Kaelar released his first LP, titled The Ancient & Arcane, on Monstercat.
+Prior to this, he had released two tracks, "Beyond the Surface" and "Aether and Light".
+In an interview with UKF, he elaborated on his songwriting process for the album, saying: "I make so many other types of music so I thought I’d sit down and write – no theme, no story.
 It’s a very Zen experience.
 Very spiritual.
 Wake up.
 Do yoga.
 Make music.
 No regard for the club.
 No regard for where it will be played or comparisons to my past music or anything else that's going on.
 I’ve never gone to any of these places I’m exploring right now.
 I want people to listen to it and think ‘is this Varien?’
 Psychedelic, worldly, ethnic, trippy...
 People have never seen me go there.
 Yet."

 The Ancient & Arcane met with critical acclaim upon release, with EDM website Dancing Astronaut calling it a "cinematic masterpiece", giving particular praise to "Ghost Spores" as "reinvigorat[ing] the soul with its harp-tinged melody and orchestral instruments that once again highlight Varien's idiosyncratic musicianship."

 Kaelar's next EP, My Prayers Have Become Ghosts, was released on October 31, 2016, via Monstercat.